MekTek/web-development-crash-course-playlist/day_1_git/README.md

   ```

 ### git checkout
-The `git checkout` command lets you navigate between the branches created by git branch.
+The `git checkout` command let you navigate between the branches created by git branch.

 #### Usages:
 1. **Checking Out:** To check out a existing branch